Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: Activation-Guided vs. Random LoRA Layer Selection

 \section{Activation-Guided vs.\ Random LoRA Layer Selection}

 \textsc{ISOPro}'s default targets the top-$K$ layers identified by activation probing (layers 28--35 in the scheduling domain).
 To test whether this selection matters, we replaced it with uniformly random layer selection (same $K{=}8$, same LoRA rank, same seeds).
-Random selection reached $40.7\% \pm 2.6$ mean accuracy---statistically indistinguishable from the $39.8\% \pm 3.5$ of the activation-guided configuration.
+Random selection reached $40.7\% \pm 2.6$ mean accuracy---statistically indistinguishable from the $39.8\% \pm 3.5$ of the activation-guided configuration on the Qwen 2.5 3B / scheduling cell.
 Loss curves, hit-rate ramps, buffer growth, and wall-clock time (89.0 vs.\ 90.9 min) were all within noise across every training iteration.

 We interpret this as evidence that at this scale (3B parameters, rank-16 LoRA, 8 of 36 layers, 6 iterations), LoRA placement is not load-bearing: the rank and training signal dominate, and placement heuristics may only separate from random at larger scale, higher rank, or on harder distributions.
 We retain activation-guided targeting in the default configuration because it adds negligible overhead, but we do not claim it as a contribution of this work.